Convergence to Second-Order Stationarity for Constrained Non-Convex Optimization: Introduction

 \section{Introduction}

-Designing efficient algorithms for non-convex optimization has been an active area of research in recent years, see \cite{anandkumar2016efficient, cartis2012adaptive, cartis2011adaptive, cartis2011adaptive-2, cartis2013evaluation, cartis2015evaluation, cartis2017second, curtis2017inexact,curtis2017trust, lu2012trust, nesterov2006cubic}.
-For a general non-convex problem, even finding a local optimum of the objective function is NP-Hard in the worst-case scenario \cite{murty1987some}.
-Therefore, in practice, most existing algorithms converge to first or second order stationary points of the objective function.
+Designing efficient algorithms for non-convex optimization has recently been an active area of research, see \cite{anandkumar2016efficient, cartis2012adaptive, cartis2011adaptive, cartis2011adaptive-2, cartis2013evaluation, cartis2015evaluation, cartis2017second, curtis2017inexact,curtis2017trust, lu2012trust, nesterov2006cubic}.
+For a general non-convex problem, even finding a local optimum of the objective function is in general NP-Hard \cite{murty1987some}.
+Therefore, in practice, most existing algorithms converge to first or second order stationary points.
 The latter provides stronger guarantees as it constitutes a smaller subset of the critical points of the objective function that includes local and global optima.
 Moreover, when applied to functions with ``nice'' geometrical properties, the set of second order stationary points could even be the same as the set of global optima; see \cite{bandeira2016low, barazandeh2018behavior, boumal2016nonconvex, nouiehed2018learning, sun2016geometric, sun2017complete-2, sun2017complete} for examples of such objective functions. \\

-Most existing algorithms for finding second order stationary points focus on \textit{unconstrained} optimization problems.
-As a first order algorithm, \cite{ge2015escaping} shows that noisy-stochastic gradient descent converges to a local optimum of the objective function under \textit{strict saddle property}.
-For the vanilla gradient descent algorithm, \cite{lee2016gradient} uses stable manifold theorem to show that gradient descent with random initialization and sufficiently small constant step size converges to the set of second-order stationary points of the objective function, almost surely.
+Most existing algorithms used for finding second order stationary points focus on \textit{unconstrained} optimization problems.
+As a first order algorithm, \cite{ge2015escaping} proposes a noisy-stochastic gradient descent method and shows convergence to the set of second-order stationary points, almost surely.
+Similarly, \cite{lee2016gradient} uses stable manifold theorem to show that gradient descent with random initialization and sufficiently small constant step size converges to the latter set of second-order stationary points.
 More specifically, they show that the set of initial points that converge to a \textit{strict saddle point} of the objective function is a measure zero set.
+Under the assumption that \textit{strict saddle property} holds, the latter methods converge to a local optimum of the objective function.
 As a negative result, \cite{du2017gradient} constructs an example where the simple gradient descent can take exponential number of iterations to escape a strict saddle point.
 Motivated by this example, \cite{jin2017escape} proposes a perturbed form of gradient descent that can efficiently escape saddle points under strict saddle property.\\